Marc Zumoff

-Marc Steven Zumoff (born November 18, 1955, Philadelphia, Pennsylvania) is an American sportscaster who is the former play-by-play announcer for the Philadelphia 76ers.
+Marc Zumoff (born November 18, 1955) is an American sportscaster who is the former play-by-play announcer for the Philadelphia 76ers.

 In 2016, he worked for NBC Sports doing play-by-play for the United States women's national basketball team alongside Ann Meyers-Drysdale.
 Zumoff worked on behalf of Turner Sports doing play-by-play for the 2017 NBA playoffs.
 He also fills in for MLS's Philadelphia Union doing play-by-play.
 Zumoff announced his retirement after 27 years on June 29, 2021.

 Zumoff also has his own company, Zumoff Productions, a coaching company for news and sports broadcasters, and is the co-author of Total Sportscasting: Performance, Production and Career Development, a college textbook published by Focal Press.

 Career

 Early career

 Zumoff attended Temple University in Philadelphia, announcing Temple Owls football and basketball games.
 He left Temple without graduating, and would get his undergraduate degree 15 years later.
 His first broadcasting work, in 1977, was as a radio newsman at WBUD 1260 in Trenton, New Jersey.
 Other news broadcasting work followed at WTTM Radio in Trenton and WHWH Radio in Princeton.
 While at WHWH, he also became the voice of Princeton University football and basketball.
 At the same time, Zumoff was doing freelance work at KYW Newsradio in Philadelphia.
 While working at KYW, his friend Rob Grossman left the station to become the public relations director of the Philadelphia Fever of the Major Indoor Soccer League.
-Through Grossman, Zumoff had a one-game audition to become the team’s play-by-play announcer, at which he was successful.
-In 1982, the Fever’s final season, several games were broadcast on the PRISM Sports Network.
+Through Grossman, Zumoff had a one-game audition to become the team's play-by-play announcer, at which he was successful.
+In 1982, the Fever's final season, several games were broadcast on the PRISM Sports Network.
 After the team folded, PRISM hired Marc to do movie announcements and in January 1983, hired him to replace Jim Gray as the 76ers pre-game/halftime/post-game host.
 While in that position, Zumoff occasionally filled in with various play-by-play assignments, including the Philadelphia Flyers (for Gene Hart and Mike Emrick) and the Philadelphia Big 5.
 Other work during that time included Big East Basketball, the Dad Vail Regatta, Philadelphia Wings Lacrosse, Villanova University football and basketball, the CoreStates Bike Race, and the Devon Horse Show.

 Zumoff has retained his connection in news, including work as a fill-in host for the news and public affairs show Radio Times with Marty Moss-Coane on the local National Public Radio affiliate WHYY-FM.